PixarAnimationStudios/OpenUSD/BUILDING.md

 ##### Metal

-To build USD with Metal enabled requires MacOS Mojave (10.14) or newer.
+To build USD with Metal enabled requires macOS Mojave (10.14) or newer.
 Support for Metal can optionally be disabled by specifying the cmake flag
 ```PXR_ENABLE_METAL_SUPPORT=FALSE```.
 This will skip components and libraries
 that depend on Metal, including: